 Click here to read the Introduction and Preface to the new Kenichi Zenimura bio, compliments of our publisher McFarland & Co.

-If it were not for terrorist attacks of 9/11 the book “Kenichi Zenimura, Japanese American Baseball Pioneer” would not have been written.
-The book was my emotional and intellectual response to the tragic events of that day, and the impact it had on the world afterwards.
+If it were not for the terrorist attacks of 9/11 the book “Kenichi Zenimura, Japanese American Baseball Pioneer” would not have been written.
+The book was my emotional and intellectual response to the tragic events of that day, and the impact it had on the world afterward.

 But because of the obvious parallels between 9/11 attacks in 2001 and the bombing of Pearl Harbor in 1941, I was compelled to dive deeper and learn more, specifically to explore how our country (the U.S.) responded to those innocent individuals who just so happen to “look like the enemy.”

 Generally speaking, it appears that as a country we did learn the lessons of WWII.
-We didn’t have Internment Camps for Arab Americans after 9/11.
-But no doubt though that the fear, prejudice and racism manifested itself in different, more subtle -- and not so subtle -- ways, i.e. random hate crimes and killings, racial profiling, the Patriot Act, etc.
+We didn’t have incarceration camps for Arab Americans after 9/11.
+But no doubt though that the fear, prejudice, and racism manifested itself in different, more subtle -- and not so subtle -- ways, i.e. random hate crimes and killings, racial profiling, the Patriot Act, etc.

 For example, the story resonates on a deeper, more psychological level.
-As a result of things like the Patriot Act, increased security, the fear to openly travel the world, fear that we might be attacked at home by terrorists at any moment, we, in essence, collectively interned ourselves.
-Not a physical internment, but a psychological internment, surrounding ourselves with invisible fences and barbed wire -- constructed of fear and paranoia.
+As a result of things like the Patriot Act, increased security, the fear to openly travel the world, fear that we might be attacked at home by terrorists at any moment, we, in essence, collectively incarcerated ourselves.
+Not physical incarceration, but a psychological one, surrounding ourselves with invisible fences and barbed wire -- constructed of fear and paranoia.

-And now seeing that we as an entire nation, perhaps even entire world, were psychologically interned, I asked myself if there were any lessons to be learned, wisdom to be gained, from the Japanese Americans who were interned during WWII.
+And now seeing that we as an entire nation, perhaps even the entire world, were psychologically incarcerated, I asked myself if there were any lessons to be learned, wisdom to be gained, from the Japanese Americans who were incarcerated during WWII.
 And so I dove even deeper…

 “How does one achieve happiness and freedom in a world that is less happy and free?”
-This is the magic question for us in a post 9/11 world, and from my perspective the answer can be found in the story of Japanese American internment during WWII.
+This is the magic question for us in a post 9/11 world, and from my perspective, the answer can be found in the story of Japanese American incarceration during WWII.

 As I’ve said many times before, it is more than just about the Japanese American experience; it is about the timeless and universal human condition.
 It is the story of us all.